 - Mock Millionaire: Miss Woodworth, not that she's aware of it.

-- One Last Job: The Gimbels Christmas Eve robbery.
+- One Last Job: The Gimbels Christmas Eve heist.

 - Uncle Pennybags: Miss Woodworth, who is very generous with her philanthropy.
 Very generous.
 She's also not afraid to lightly blackmail the district attorney to go soft on her servant.